JetBrains/teamcity-documentation/topics/predefined-build-parameters.md

 ## Predefined Agent Environment Parameters

 These agent-specific parameters are defined on each build agent and vary depending on its environment.
 Aside from standard parameters (for example, `teamcity.agent.jvm.os.name` or `teamcity.agent.jvm.os.arch` provided by the JVM running on an agent), agents can have parameters based on their installed software.
-TeamCity automatically detects software like .NET Framework, Mono, or Visual Studio and adds the corresponding <emphasis tooltip="system-property">system properties</emphasis> and <emphasis tooltip="environment-variable">environment variables</emphasis>.
+TeamCity automatically detects software like .NET Framework, Mono, or Visual Studio and adds the corresponding <tooltip term="system-property">_system properties_</tooltip> and <tooltip term="environment-variable">_environment variables_</tooltip>.

 If an agent machine has additional software installed, system administrators can modify the `<Agent Home>/conf/buildAgent.properties` file to override values of corresponding parameters.